 Serum Tumor Markers for Gastrointestinal Cancer

 Serum tumor markers are substances produced by cells in response to cancer or certain noncancerous conditions.
 Most tumor markers are made by normal cells as well as cancer cells; however, they are produced at much higher levels in cancerous conditions.
-These substances can be found in blood, urine, stool, tumor tissue, or other tissues or bodily fluids.Carcinoembryonic antigen (CEA) is a glycoprotein found in high levels in those individuals with colorectal cancers (CRC).
-CEA is used to monitor response to treatment and to detect disease recurrence.
-CA 19-9 monitors recurrence or metastases in pancreatic cancer.
+Serum tumor markers have been investigated in many malignancies, including most myeloma, germ cell (i.e., ovary, testis) tumors, and prostate cancer (e.g., PSA).

-Serum tumor markers for the treatment of gastrointestinal cancer are considered medically necessary if the medical appropriateness criteria are met.
+Serum tumor markers CEA and/or CA 19-9 for the management of gastrointestinal cancer are considered medically necessary if the medical appropriateness criteria are met.
 (See Medical Appropriateness below.)

-Serum tumor markers for the treatment of other gastrointestinal cancers are considered investigational.
+All other serum tumor markers for the management of all other gastrointestinal cancers are considered investigational.

 The use of serum tumor markers is considered medically appropriate if ANY ONE of the following are met: